awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 If a subnet doesn't have a route to the internet gateway, the subnet is known as a *private subnet*\.
 In this diagram, subnet 2 is a private subnet\.

-If a subnet doesn't have a route to the internet gateway, but has its traffic routed to a virtual private gateway for a VPN connection, the subnet is known as a *VPN\-only subnet*\.
+If a subnet doesn't have a route to the internet gateway, but has its traffic routed to a virtual private gateway for a Site\-to\-Site VPN connection, the subnet is known as a *VPN\-only subnet*\.
 In this diagram, subnet 3 is a VPN\-only subnet\.
-Currently, we do not support IPv6 traffic over a VPN connection\.
+Currently, we do not support IPv6 traffic over a Site\-to\-Site VPN connection\.

-For more information, see [Scenarios and Examples](VPC_Scenarios.md), [Internet Gateways](VPC_Internet_Gateway.md), or [AWS Managed VPN Connections](VPC_VPN.md)\.
+For more information, see [Scenarios and Examples](VPC_Scenarios.md), [Internet Gateways](VPC_Internet_Gateway.md), and [What is AWS Site\-to\-Site VPN?](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPC_VPN.html) in the *AWS Site\-to\-Site VPN User Guide*\.

 **Note**
 Regardless of the type of subnet, the internal IPv4 address range of the subnet is always private—we do not announce the address block to the internet\.